raccoon-lang/raccoon/NOTES.md

         """
         ```

-    - Corona uses `im` for imaginary numbers
+    - Raccoon uses `im` for imaginary numbers

         ```py
         imag = 3 + 4im
         ```

-        - Instead of the 'j' suffix, Corona expects a 'im' suffix
+        - Instead of the 'j' suffix, Raccoon expects a 'im' suffix

 - Generators